rafaelsampaio/UmbrellaLogstashPipeline/README.md

 # UmbrellaLogstashPipeline
-This code is an example of a Logstash pipeline to import from S3, filter, enrich and export to Elastisearch Cisco Umbrella logs.
-There is one pipeline for each type of log (dnslogs, proxylogs and iplogs).
+This code is an example of a Logstash pipeline to import Cisco Umbrella logs from S3, filter and enrich, then export them to Elastisearch.
+There is one pipeline for each type of log (dnslogs, proxylogs, and iplogs).